bklit/bklit/README.md

 **API Health Monitoring**

 - `ALERT_EMAIL` - Email address to receive API health alerts when endpoints are down
   - Required for the health check monitoring system to send email notifications
   - **Note:** For Trigger.dev cloud execution, also set this in your Trigger.dev dashboard environment variables
+- `HEALTH_CHECK_SECRET` - Secret key for authenticating manual health check trigger requests
+  - Used to protect the `/api/trigger-health-check` endpoint from unauthorized access
+  - Generate a secure random string: `openssl rand -base64 32`
+  - Send in `Authorization: Bearer <secret>` header or `X-Health-Check-Secret: <secret>` header

 **Optional**